alphaorionis/jeeboot/Network.md

 The C bit (CTL) is used to send ACKs, and in turn must be combined with the A bit set to zero.

-To summarize, the following combinations are used:
- - normal packet, no ACK requested: CTL = 0, ACK = 0
- - normal packet, wants ACK: CTL = 0, ACK = 1
- - ACK reply packet: CTL = 1, ACK = 0
- - the CTL = 1, ACK = 1 combination is not currently used

 RF69
 ----
 The RF69 packet format is almost identical to the RF12B one with a few transposed fields and